Deforestation in the Amazon

 The Amazon has been a place of violence since at least the arrival of European explorers, and the present is no exception.
 Violent conflicts between large landowners, poor colonists, and indigenous groups over land are not unusual in the Amazon and may be worsening.

 The Pastoral Land Commission, a nongovernmental group working in the region, found that land battles in Brazil's countryside reached the highest level in at least 20 years in 2004.
 According to the annual report by the organization, documented conflicts over land among peasants, farmers, and land speculators rose to 1,801 in 2004 from 1,690 conflicts in 2003 and 925 recorded in 2002.
 Tensions reached their peak earlier this year with the high-profile slaying of Dorothy Stang, an American nun who worked with rural poor, by gunmen associated with plantation owners.
-In response to the murder, the Brazilian government sent in the army to quell violence in the region and promised to step up environmental monitoring efforts.
+In response to the murder, the Brazilian government sent in the army to quell violence in the region and established new protected areas.

 The government has also stepped up efforts to end slavery in the Amazon.
 While Brazil officially abolished slavery in 1888, the government acknowledges that at least 25,000 Brazilians work under "conditions analogous to slavery," clearing land and working for cattle ranches, soy farms, and other labor-intensive industries.
 Some groups say the true figure could be ten times that amount.
 In 2005, 4,133 slaves were freed after Brazilian Swat-style teams raided 183 farms.